ShadowWolf7027/RedFieldManual/Red Diamond/README.md

 ```
 21,22,80
 ```
-Wit the ports in this format, I am able to simply add them to the primary port scan:
+With the ports in this format, I am able to simply add them to the primary port scan:
 ```
 nmap -p $ports -sV -sC <TARGET> -oA initial
 ```